pmaxted/xamidimura/README.md

 * **test_plc_interaction_func.py** Contains the unit tests for the plc interaction functions.

 * **test_roof_control_functions.py** Provides test for the functions contained in the roof_control_functions.py script.
 Note that the majority of the test example used are what have been inferred from the PLC documentation, I have not yet been able to check that the inputs are realistic values.
-Only part not tested is the line that actually send the commands to the PLC box, as this can't be done without the box connected or changing the function to work with dummy serial.
+Only part not tested are the lines that actually send the commands to the PLC box, as this can't be done without the box connected or changing the function to work with dummy serial.

 ## Observing recipes